PP-archive/location-search/README.md

 * [.htaccess](.htaccess) - .htaccess file for apache, preventing the access to _apiKey

 ## Other noteworthy points
-* The composer is used to have an option to use the additional libraries if needed and in order to use it's autoload
+* The composer is used to have an option to use the additional libraries if needed and in order to use its autoload